 Having led the conception and application for the two phases €67m of European funding for this €170m project, Element Energy is now coordinating the six year delivery phase, alongside the H2ME project.
 This is the latest in a series of related activities that seek to demonstrate the ability of hydrogen fuel cell technologies to solve transport challenges and to transition the sector to a fully commercial phase from the 2020s.

 Vehicles to Grid Britain (V2GB)

-Consultancy Cenex and the Energy Systems Catapult, a leading technology and innovation centre set up by the government to help the UK navigate the transformation of our energy system, will support the study with their analytical modelling.
+Consultancy Cenex and the Energy Systems Catapult, a leading technology and innovation centre set up by the government to help the UK navigate the transformation of our energy system, supported the study with their analytical modelling.

 The V2GB feasibility study is part of the Vehicle-to-Grid competition, funded by the Office for Low Emission Vehicles (OLEV) and the Department for Business Energy and Industrial Strategy (BEIS), in partnership with Innovate UK.

 The V2G projects represent a significant step towards the transition to a low carbon transportation and a smart energy system.
 Allowing EVs to return energy to the electricity networks when parked and plugged for charging will increase network resilience, allow for better exploitation of renewable sources and lower the cost of ownership for EV owners, leading to new business opportunities and clear advantages for EV users and energy consumers.